Dr Alison Wiggins

 Teaching

-At Honours level (third/fourth year undergraduate), I convene the courses Editing Historical English Texts (ENGLANG4036), Reading the Past: From Script to Print (with Dr Katie Lowe, ENGLANG4051) and Middle English Literature 1 (with Prof. Beth Robertson, ENGLANG4041).
-I teach on these courses and I have also previously contributed to teaching on History of English (ENGLANG4037), Middle English Literature 2 (ENGLANG4042) and Digital Humanities for Language and Literature (School-wide, ENGLANG4007).
+At Honours level (third/fourth year undergraduate), I have convened the courses Editing Historical English Texts (ENGLANG4036), Reading the Past: From Script to Print (ENGLANG4051) and Middle English Literature 1 (ENGLANG4041).
+I have also previously contributed to teaching on History of English (ENGLANG4037) and Middle English Literature 2 (ENGLANG4042).

 At pre-Honours level (first/second year undergraduate), I have previously convened Level 1 and Level 2 English Language (ENGLANG1001, ENGLANG1002, ENGLANG1003, ENGLANG2004, ENGLANG2005).
-I also teach on these courses and have delivered the lecture blocks on Middle English and Early Modern English.
+I have delivered the lecture blocks on Middle English and Early Modern English language and literature including Chaucer and Shakespeare.

-At post-graduate level I convene the course Early Modern Manuscripts for Research (College-wide, ENGLANG5040) and I have previously delivered modules on Palaeography 1300-1500 and Renaissance Reading.
+At post-graduate level I convene the course Early Modern Manuscripts for Research (College-wide, ENGLANG5040) and Early Modern Manuscripts for Research (ENGLAND5095).
+I have formerly contributed with modules on Palaeography and Renaissance Reading.

 I provide dissertation supervisor for Honours and Level 5.
 I welcome applications for research degrees to supervise within my research areas, which are listed above under 'Research Interests'.